IRCAD/sight/modules/filter/image/README.md

 # sight::module::filter::image

-This module contains services for image processing.
+Contains services for image processing.
 In other words it contains services to operate on a `sight::data::Image`.

 ## Services